 Jamaica is home and I am happy that my family instilled that in me from childhood.
 Each time I return, my love for Jamaica runs deeper.
 This year, I went to celebrate my mom’s 50th birthday.
 We stayed at the Grand Bahia Principe and everything was organized to perfection by Apple Vacations.
 It was the first time my whole family went on vacation together which was special.

 Overall, I enjoyed my stay at the hotel.
 The resort is beautiful and grand.
 The food is absolutely delicious.
-The pool is expansive and I love that there’s bungalows around the pool that are first come, first serve, so no extra payment necessary for them.
-The resort has over 7 restaurants but you can’t help but to be attracted to the buffet, did I say the food was good?
-We watched the head chef do food demonstrations and learned how to make ackee and salt fish the first day we arrived.
+The pool is expansive and I love that there are bungalows around the pool that are first-come, first-serve, so no extra payment necessary for them.
+The resort has over 7 restaurants but you can’t help but be attracted to the buffet, did I say the food was good?
+We watched the head chef do food demonstrations and learned how to make ackee and saltfish the first day we arrived.

 Luckily, traveling back to NYC was a breeze.
 The only thing I needed to focus on was catching up on sleep.
 It took about a week for me to get into the groove of things, which also meant I was late to work just about every day when I got back.
 I didn’t realize how little we slept until I returned…geesh.
 Overall it was an amazing vacation and I am so blessed that I was able to share this memory with my closest friends.
 Cheers to #DOUBLEADAY

 Saturday was supposed to be a relaxing day, as it was the day before the wedding.
 It was also the day that my friend Danielle arrived.
 I was so excited when she came.
 We got dressed and headed into town with the other bridesmaids.